ayqazi/subscribe_tech_test/README.md

 # Thoughts on decisions

+## No input validation

+As the input is JSON, I would have used a JSON schema to validate it.
+But as we cannot use external libraries, I could not import and use the json-schema gem.
+Hence I made liberal use of the `fetch` method so it would break noisily if something expected was missing.

 ## Breaking the single responsibility principle

 Generating receipt text is technically not the Basket or BasketItem classes job.
 If we wanted to SRP to the extreme, we'd have a ReceiptLineGenerator and ReceiptGenerator which would take BasketItem or Basket respectively and generate the text.